 “Allahu Akbar, Allahu Akbar!” the men chanted from a distance.
 The river continued to flow and splash at my wheels.

-The rain started to pour and the sky gave way to heavy torrents of rain.
+The sky gave way to heavy torrents of rain.
 I rolled my chair gently.
 It was either the river or the dagger.
-Chinaza was wailing, she couldn’t stop.
-The river swept off my chair, we crashed into the river, my arms still wrapped around Chinaza, everything went dark.
+Chinaza was wailing.
+She couldn’t stop.
+The river swept off my chair.
+We crashed into the river, my arms still wrapped around Chinaza.
+Everything went dark.

 Image by Pech Frantisek from Pixabay (modified)